UC-MACSS/persp-analysis/assignments/observational-data.md

 The bulk of your proposal should be a critical assessment of why you believe this project will be a good example of digital research.
 This includes:

-* A clearly stated research question
+* ~~A clearly stated research question ~~
-* A clearly stated plan for using observational data to answer your question
+* ~~A clearly stated plan for using observational data to answer your question~~
-* A justification for how your proposed research design takes advantage of specific methods for observational study versus alternative observational methods
+* A justification for how your proposed research design takes advantage of specific methods for observational study versus alternative observational methods (700)
-    * How does this project illustrate the good characteristics of big data?
+    * ~~How does this project illustrate the good characteristics of big data?~~
-    * How this project illustrate the bad characteristics of big data, and how you plan to overcome these weaknesses?
+    * ~~How this project illustrate the bad characteristics of big data,~~ and how you plan to overcome these weaknesses?
     * You do not need to address every one of the ten characteristics identified by Salganik.
 Feel free to focus on the characteristics you think are most salient to your project.

 ## Submitting your assignment